rooprob/puppeteer/README.markdown

 ### Module

 Expose a class to be used to create modules.
-You can extend this class with:
+Instances of this class will have some utility methods to work with the CommunicationBus directly:

-- `commands`: Will create a CommunicationBus command for each item on the object.
+- `setCommands`: Will create a CommunicationBus command for each item on the object given to the method.
 The `key` will be the command name, and the `value` will be the function to be executed.
-- `requests`: Will create a CommunicationBus request for each item on the object.
+- `setRequests`: Will create a CommunicationBus request for each item on the object given to the method.
 The `key` will be the request name, and the `value` will be the function to be executed.
-- `events`: Will create a CommunicationBus event listener for each item on the object.
+- `setEvents`: Will create a CommunicationBus event listener for each item on the object given to the method.
 The `key` will be the event name, and the `value` will be the function to be executed.
+- `resetCommands`: Remove all the commands attached by the module
+- `resetRequests`: Remove all the requests attached by the module
+- `resetEvents`: Remove all the events attached by the module
+- `close`: Remove all messaging handlers attached by the module

 Example: